tangorcraft/sc2coop-repo/README.md

 # Zeratul
 ### zeratul_ex_mod.SC2Mod
+### since patch 4.11.4 this mod was disabled, none of this changes are in game anymore
 * If cannon projection is killed, 120 seconds is added to projection cooldown.
 * Telbrus Legion
   * Feedback energy cost is removed and cooldown is 5 seconds.
 Additionally Telbrus restores shields and energy per damage dealt by Feedback.